AwSkies/Protista/rules.md

    \/ \/ \/ \/ \/ \/ \/ \/ \/
    ```

-6) Pieces can be generated: if you have two pieces in a line separate by three cells, you can complete the equilateral triangle on both sides in one move.
+6. Pieces can be generated: if you have two pieces in a line separate by three cells, you can complete the equilateral triangle on both sides in one move.
 That is, if you don't have pieces of your color on those squares, you can place them there as a move.
-ALTERNATE: consider "fill the cup"; or any empty cell surrounded by four of your color; or numbers other than three.
+  Alternate: consider "fill the cup"; or any empty cell surrounded by four of your color; or numbers other than three.
 Need to consider the implications -- does it lead to complex behavior?
 Does it make winning too easy?
    ```
    /\ /\ /\ /\ /\ /\ /\ /\ /\
      |  |  |x |x |  |  |  |  |